Core Idea

 • When appropriate: High urgency, specific expertise required, or teaching by example.

-• Risk: Becomes a habit that blocks others from developing and creates a dependency.
+• Risk: Creates a dependency; blocks others from developing.

 2. Preview — Manager reviews the plan before any work begins.